GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 The datasets included in this repository are organized into the following thematic domains:

 - **Forest / Tree Cover Information**
-  Datasets describing forest/tree area extent, canopy cover, and tree cover dynamics over time.
+  Datasets describing forest/tree area extent, canopy cover, and tree cover dynamics over time Geographical Scale: Global.

 - **Forest Management Information (Degradation and Plantation)**  *(to be released)*
-  Data related to forest degradation processes, managed forests, and plantation systems.
+  Data related to forest degradation processes, managed forests, and plantation systems Geographical Scale: Mostly Global.

 - **Deforestation / Tree Loss Information** *(to be released)*
-  Datasets describing areas of detected tree loss and deforestation over time.
+  Datasets describing areas of detected tree loss and deforestation over time Geographical Scale: Mostly Global.

 - **Regional Scale Data**  *(to be released)*
-  Spatial datasets covering sub-national and regional administrative or ecological units.
+  Spatial datasets covering sub-national and regional administrative or ecological units Geographical Scale: Regional/Continental.

 - **Commodity and Crop-Related Data**  *(to be released)*
-  Information on selected EUDR-relevant commodities (cattle, wood, cocoa, soy, palm oil, coffee, and rubber) as well as areas associated with general cropping systems.
+  Information on selected EUDR-relevant commodities (cattle, wood, cocoa, soy, palm oil, coffee, and rubber) as well as areas associated with general cropping systems
+  Geographical Scale: Mostly Global coverage, but not fully globally representative.

 - **National Level Data**  *(to be released)*)
   Country-scale datasets supporting broader comparative or aggregated analyses.
 Only available for few countries.